thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 ```

-Use `aria-hidden="true"` for purely decorative content that should be ignored by assistive software:
+Use `aria-hidden="true"` and an empty `alt` for purely decorative content (i.e., images) that should be ignored by assistive software:

 ```jinja
 <aside id="illustration" aria-hidden="true">